 CodingBat is strongly recommended for computer science classes that teach the Java programming language, or classes that incorporate Java.
 It can be used by teachers and students to develop skills in writing test cases for programs.

-In the associated activity, Testing the Edges, students develop test cases for a provided problem.
+In the associated activity, Java Programming: Testing the Edges, students develop test cases for a provided problem.

 edge case: A test case whose input is near a "boundary," where the program changes from one behavior to another.
 For example, if a game allows a character to hold four items at a time, then edge cases would include collecting the fourth item (the last item that the character can hold) and collecting the fifth item (an item that would exceed the character's carrying capacity).